Advertisers desert shock jock's show over Jacinda Ardern comments

 "She is a joke, this woman; an absolute and utter lightweight," he said on social media.

-Within hours, Mr Jones faced an onslaught of criticism from Aussies and international leaders alike.
+Within hours, Jones faced an onslaught of criticism from Aussies and international leaders alike.

-Fijian Prime Minister Frank Bainimarama was one of the first to slam Mr Jones on Twitter.
+Fijian Prime Minister Frank Bainimarama was one of the first to slam Jones on Twitter.

 "The people of the Pacific, forced to abandon their homes due to climate change, don't have that luxury," he tweeted.